tofeeq/tecmail/README.md

 ## Installation
 Git clone or download the repo in the directory where your mail sending script exists

+## Configuration
+open Tecnotch/Config.php and provide your smtp host name, user name and password

 In your mail sending script just use
 ```php
 require_once 'Tecnotch/bootstrap.php';